clarity20/tql/README.md

 TQL is a software library that makes working with relational databases *massively* easier than writing and running conventional SQL.
 If you run *lots* of queries and you don't want to sweat the SQL, then TQL is the query language for you.
-TQL is more concise *and* less fussy about query semantics you *don't* want to have to think about!
-So let your machine puzzle it out.
-(Say goodbye to HAVING clauses forever!)
+TQL is more concise *and* less fussy about query semantics you shouldn't *have to* think about in the first place!
+Just write what make sense and let your machine puzzle it out.
+(And never sweat the HAVING clause again!)
 And if you'd love to ditch your GUI-based DB client in favor of a more integrated workspace, TQL is for you!

 TQL's natural home is at your \*NIX command prompt but it can be embedded anywhere a command can be typed and run.